Iridescent-y/ODE/README.md

 #### How to Use

-Run the following command to generate evaluation samples:
+Before proceeding, ensure you have access to a text-to-image generation tool, such as FLUX or Stable Diffusion.
+These tools can be integrated via API calls to streamline the workflow.
+Then run the following command to generate evaluation samples:

 ```bash
 bash generate.sh